untillpro/scm4j/scm4j-doc/README.md

 `Configuration Management`: practice of handling changes systematically so that a system maintains its integrity over time

-`scm4j`: set of components and tools written in Java and aimed to automate part of Software Configuration Management tasks
+`scm4j`: set of components and tools written in Java and aimed to automate Software Configuration Management tasks

 # Tools & Components